xlwings/xlwings-server/docs/authentication.md

 - `globalThis.getAuth` under [`app/static/auth.js`](https://github.com/xlwings/xlwings-server/blob/main/app/static/js/auth.js)

 Essentially, you will need to adjust `globalThis.getAuth` so that it returns the token that you will validate with the `validate_token` function on the backend.

+## Task pane authentication

+- The landing page of the task pane needs to be publicly available
+- The rest of the pages can be locked down using the `User` dependency injection
+- You will need to provide the `Authorization` header with every request

+There is an htmx sample included under [`app/templates/examples/auth`](https://github.com/xlwings/xlwings-server/tree/main/app/templates/examples/auth).